ltlombardi/AdventOfCode/2024/Readme.md

 - Input reading could have been moved to a central location, but each puzzle can take advantage of different file reading.
 - Some puzzles have more than one solution that I found interesting.
 - I improved performance only when easy to implement.
+- Works on Visual Studio 2022.
+If using VScode, the file path needs to change

 Setup
 - Create folder and file structure on first run